Hossam281/Booking-App/README.md

-# Graduation Booking App
+#  Booking App

-Welcome to the Graduation Booking App repository!
+Welcome to the  Booking App repository!
 This project is developed as part of the front-end internship application at Algoriza.
-The Graduation Booking App is designed to help users find and book hotels.
+The Booking App is designed to help users find and book hotels.
 Please read the following information to get started with the project.

 ## Getting Started